k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/OVA/Postgres_Hardening.md

 	* open the postgresql.conf file

-	* look for the line 'port = 5432' and change the port number to the preferred one
+	* look for the line 'port = 5432' and change the port's number to the preferred one

 	* restart the Postgres service